ProactiveProgrammers/structured-types-starter/writing/reflection.md

 ### Explain every component of the following function signature

-TODO: Provide a detailed response to this question
+TODO: Provide a detailed response to this question.

 `def compute_intersection(tuple_one: Tuple[Any, ...], tuple_two: Tuple[Any, ...]) -> Tuple[Any, ...]:`

 ### Why does the `compute_intersection` function return different outputs depending on its inputs?

-TODO: Provide a detailed response to this question
+TODO: Provide a detailed response to this question.

 ### Explain every component of the following function signature

-TODO: Provide a detailed response to this question
+TODO: Provide a detailed response to this question.

 `def apply_to_each(values: List[int], function: Callable) -> None`

 ### Why does the `apply_to_each` function not need to return a list?

-TODO: Provide a detailed response to this question
+TODO: Provide a detailed response to this question.